ashish270299/ashish270299/README.md

 - 👋 Hi, I’m Ashish Sharma
 - 👀 I’m interested in Business Intelligence, Business Analysis and Data Analytics
-- 🌱 I’m currently pursuing my Masters in Data Analytics Engineering and I am looking for Full Time opportunities for the position of Business Intelligence, Data Analyst and Business Analyst.
+- 🌱 I’m recent graduate studied Master of Science in Data Analytics Engineering and I am looking for Full Time opportunities for the position of Business Intelligence, Data Analyst and Business Analyst.
 - 📫 You can reach out to me via Email - sharma.ashis@northeastern.edu

 <!---